dockerizedrupal/drupalcamp-baltics-2015/README.md

 flexibility to reuse already built images and increase the efficiency of the image building process.

-The fifth line is just there to tell who is the maintainer of the image.
-This metadata will be directly stored on the image and can be queried at any time.

 On line eight, eleven and fourteen, we see the RUN instruction, which is the most common instruction in the Dockerfile.
 RUN instruction executes a command and commits the change to file system back into your image.

 If you have not yet noticed then you can see that on line eleven we execute apt-get install with the -y flag, so the build process wouldn't be interrupted.

-Line seventeen informs Docker Engine that the Apache is running inside the container and is listening on port 80.
-This is useful if your services running in multiple containers need to talk to each other and by exposing a fixed port, they can easily discover each other.

 The last instruction is the entrypoint for your container.
 In this example Apache will be started in the foreground if you launch the container.
 As long